The Permanent Rank of a Matrix (Part Three) Note on the Additive Basis Conjecture

 \cbl{\bf Conjecture 1}\quad (The Additive Basis Conjecture [JLPT])

 For any prime $p$, there exists a constant $c(p)$, such that in any vector space over $Z_p$, the multiset union of any $c(p)$ linear bases is an additive basis.\cbk

-Conjecture 1 was studied in [ALM, Sz, NPT, EVLT, HQ, CKMS].
+Conjecture 1 was studied in [ALM, Sz, NPT1, NPT2, EVLT, HQ, CKMS, Ma, LMP].
 It is related to a few other problems in discrete mathematics.
-For example, the case $p=3$ implies F. Jaeger's famous weak 3 Flow Conjecture (proved by Carsten Thomassen in 2012 [Th]).
+For example, the case $p=3$ implies Francois Jaeger's weak 3 Flow Conjecture (first proved by Carsten Thomassen in 2012 [Th] by graph theory).

 It is proved in \cite{a} that the union of any $c(p)\log n$ linear bases is an additive basis, where $n$ is the dimension of the vector space.
 Our approach, like that of \cite{a}, is based on permanents.
 Define the {\em perrank} of a matrix $M_{m\times n}$ to be the size of a largest square submatrix with nonzero permanent; if this is equal to $m$ or $n$, then we say $M$ has {\em full perrank}.